 Add the Bynder Custom Field Extension to your Stack

-- On the Extensions page, click on the + Add Extension button and then on Create new.
-Alternatively, you can click on the Create a new one link as shown below:
+- On the Extensions page, click on the + New Extension button and then on Create new:

 - In the Select Extension Type window, select Custom Field.